 There will no longer be the need to have human staff at the hotel central housekeeping pantry sorting and counting individual linen items needed for the day for each guest room floor, packing them into the housekeeping trolleys, then pushing loaded trolleys into the service lifts to go to the guest floors before any room making can even begin.
 Initial estimates suggest cost savings of a minimum of 10% or more to an equivalent of the amount of work of at least 3 full-time employees, can be realised in the short term.
 What is important to remember is that the service industries like the hotel sector continue to experience labour shortage.
 So the introduction of robotics does not actually mean that existing staff would be made redundant.
-Rather, it would give hotels the freedom to reallocate, or retrain staff for more value-added roles that enhances the guest experience.
+Rather, it would give hotels the freedom to reallocate, or retrain staff for more value-added roles that enhance the guest experience.

 At the end of the day, our stay at a particular hotel is made different with that “last mile” human touch or what we commonly call “customer service”.
 Having room service items delivered to guests in their rooms are simple hygiene factors, what most guests almost take for granted.
 It has to be there, and it has to be delivered in an expected time after the request is made.
 But the absence of room service delivery, or delayed or unfulfilled deliveries will result in a negative experience many guests will refuse to accept, making complaints or worse writing negative reviews on social media or travels sites.
 This is a risk most decent hotels will not want to take.

-In late 2016, StarHub worked with the Hotel Productivity Centre (HPC), part of the Singapore Productivity Centre (SPC), and Republic Polytechnic (PR) to introduce Savioke Relay, a front-of-house robot.
+In late 2016, StarHub worked with the Hotel Productivity Centre (HPC), part of the Singapore Productivity Centre (SPC), and Republic Polytechnic (RP) to introduce Savioke Relay, a front-of-house robot.
 Deployed as an autonomous service delivery robot, this first in Singapore implementation allows hotel’s room service staff to load the robot with guest requests like bottled water, towels, toiletries, amenities and packed meals and instruct it to deliver the items to the correct room by keying in the details into the robot’s interface.
 Programmed in a “set and forget” mode, the robot returns to the docking station after delivery on its own.
 Relay has a friendly “personality” with a LCD screen which allows guests to interact with it, and also serves to inform passers-by of what it’s doing, like it’s “on a delivery run” or “returning home”.

 The telco is working with the Republic Polytechnic on other innovative projects that involve integrating robotic platforms with other systems used in hotels with the end objective of enhancing service quality, through the use of automation and IoT.
 Robotics is just one of the many avenues StarHub has successfully partnered industry agencies and hospitality schools to drive technology adoption that leads to real tangible productivity gains.
 StarHub is also looking at analytics solutions and services that utilise artificial intelligence (AI) capabilities.